-- Area Discipline Committees means a committee established by ESNZ and to which certain powers and functions of ESNZ are delegated by the Board. - 2.
-Category refers to a group of Competitors for whom the "Event" or "Competition" is organised. - 3.
-Board means the Board of Directors of ESNZ. - 4.
-Competition means each individual class in which competitors are placed in an order of merit and for which prizes may be awarded. - Constitution means the Constitution of ESNZ. - 6.
-Constitutional Rules means the rules set out in the ESNZ Constitution and referred to in that document as Articles. - 7.
-Discipline refers to the type of Event or Competition for which separate Discipline Rules are established. - 8.
-Discipline Board means a committee or delegated authority of ESNZ designated the responsibility of managing their Discipline in accordance with the Constitutional Rules, Regulations and Discipline By-Laws. - Discipline By-Law means Rules the by-law promulgated by the Discipline for the management and administration of their Discipline and approved by the Board. - Discipline Rules means peculiar to each Discipline with such rules being prescribed by the relevant Discipline Board. - 11.
-ESNZ refers to Equestrian Sports New Zealand Incorporated. - 12.
-Event Schedule in respect of any Event, means the schedule set for that Event by the Organising Committee - 13.
-Field of Play refers to the marked area where competition takes place
+- 9. Constitutional Rules means the rules set out in the ESNZ Constitution and referred to in that document as Articles. - 10.
+CRO Caution means an informal caution issued by ESNZ under instruction from the Complaints Review Officer. - 11.
+Discipline refers to the type of Event or Competition for which separate Discipline Rules are established. - 12.
+Discipline Board means a committee or delegated authority of ESNZ des- ignated the responsibility of managing their Discipline in accordance with the Constitutional Rules.
+Regulations and Discipline By-Laws. - 13.
+Discipline By-Law means Rules the by-law promulgated by the Discipline for the management and administration of their Discipline and approved by the Board. - 14.
+Discipline Rules means peculiar to each Discipline with such rules being prescribed by the relevant Discipline Board. - 15.
+ESNZ refers to Equestrian Sports New Zealand Incorporated. - 16.
+Event Schedule in respect of any Event, means the schedule set for that Event by the Organising Committee - 17.
+Field of Play refers to the marked area where competition takes place - 18.
+Horse refers also to a pony unless the context requires otherwise. - 19.
+Named ESNZ Events or Competitions refers to those particular Events or competitions as established in Article 105.1. - 20.
+Official refers to a person appointed by ESNZ or the Organising Committee to perform a specifically defined officiating duty at an Event. - Organising Committee (OC) refers to any organisation, group, society or body which is recognised by ESNZ and held to be responsible for the management of any event. - 22.
+Person Responsible has the meaning set out in Article 131 - 23.
+Phase refers to separate parts of a competition at the same Event which are taken together to arrive at the final classification. - Regulations means the General Regulations, Veterinarian Regulations, Special Regulations, Discipline By-laws and Discipline Rules as the context requires

-- 14. Horse refers also to a pony unless the context requires otherwise. - 15.
-Named ESNZ Events or Competitions refers to those particular Events or competitions as established in Article 105.1. - 16.
-Official refers to a person appointed by ESNZ or the Organising Committee to perform a specifically defined officiating duty at an Event. - 17.
-Organising Committee (OC) refers to any organisation, group, society or body which is recognised by ESNZ and held to be responsible for the management of any event. - 18.
-Person Responsible has the meaning set out in Article 131 - 19.
-Phase refers to separate parts of a competition at the same Event which are taken together to arrive at the final classification. - Regulations means the General Regulations, Veterinarian Regulations, Special Regulations, Discipline By-laws and Discipline Rules as the context requires - 21.
-Round refers to one or more consecutive circuits of the same, or similar, course as part of a single competition. - 22.
-Sanctioned Event refers to the complete meeting, "Show", "Championship", "Games", "Rides" or "Gymkhanas" under the control of ESNZ. - 23.
-Series refers to a number of competitions held successively at different Events leading to a final classification or to qualify Horses and/or competitors for a final Event or Competition. - 24.
-Abbreviations:
+- 25. Round refers to one or more consecutive circuits of the same, or similar, course as part of a single competition. - 26.
+Sanctioned Event refers to the complete meeting, "Show", "Championship", "Games", "Rides" or "Gymkhanas" under the control of ESNZ.
+An Event commences one hour before the beginning of the first Horse Inspection and terminates half an hour after the announcement of the final results in the relevant Discipline, unless the Sport Rules for the respective Discipline provide otherwise. - 27.
+Series refers to a number of competitions held successively at different Events leading to a final classification or to qualify Horses and/or competitors for a final Event or Competition.